-To examine the impact on FDI inflows of trade in smaller host economies, a trade "openness" variable measured as the annual total of exports plus imports is included in some models estimated.
-It is expected that growing trade openness may be positively and significantly associated with FDI inflows, particularly for export oriented and efficiency seeking FDI.
+Some previous studies of FDI argue that trade "openness" of the host economy may be positively associated with FDI inflows.
+If much of FDI is export oriented and requires the import of complementary intermediate and capital goods, trade volume increases overall and as a percentage of economic activity.
 Also, trade openness can be a proxy for successful economic liberalization and favorable trade policies.
-This paper also examines the impact of the introduction of the Euro for Slovakia and of E U enlargement for both countries as represented by dummy variables, the Euro dummy equal to zero from 1993 to 2008 and to one for 2009 to 2012 for Slovakia and an Enlargement dummy equal to 0 from 1993 to 2003 and to one from 2004 to 2012 for both countries.
-The expectation is of a positive and significant relationship to FDI in Hungary and Slovakia of EU enlargement.
-For Slovakia, the inclusion of the Euro dummy did not improve the regression results, and was consistently insignificant so any FDI impact from adoption of the Euro is unclear so these results are not reported in this paper.
-FDI research sometimes includes some risk variables, both economic and financial.
-However, given the inconclusiveness of the research and the absence of consistent political and economic risk measures for the period of this study for Hungary and Slovak , our models estimated do not include specific risk variables.
+Thus, a trade openness variable measured as the annual total of exports plus imports is also included in some of our models estimated, with an expected positive and significant coefficient.
+As an alternative trade variable influencing FDI, annual exports plus imports as a percentage of GDP was also examined.
+As in earlier EU studies (Torrisi, 2012, 2014), this paper examines the impact of the introduction of the Euro for Slovakia and of E U enlargement for both countries as represented by dummy variables, the Euro dummy equal to zero from 1993 to 2008 and to one for 2009 to 2012 and an Enlargement dummy equal to 0 from 1993 to 2003 and to one from 2004 to 2012.
+Academic research and indeed the experience of smaller economies joining the EU suggests that the benefits of accession and membership to regional free trade blocs include increased FDI inflow as access to a growing regional market enhances a country's attractiveness to investors.
+The expectation is of a positive and significant relationship to FDI in Hungary and Slovakia.
+Empirical studies of FDI in the literature sometimes attempt to include a variety of risk factors or proxies, both economic and financial.
+Given the subjective nature of these measures, the inconclusiveness of the results in many of the previous studies, the absence of political and economic risk measures for the time period of this paper and the lack of validation of specific risk variables in past research on FDI , our models estimated do not include specific risk variables.

-This paper also examines the impact of corporate tax rates on FDI in Hungary and Slovakia.
+Although previous studies (Wollf, 2006) suggest that corporate tax rates are insignificant factors for overall FDI across the E U, this paper examines their impact of FDI in Hungary and Slovakia specifically.
 Much of the academic research on efficiency-oriented and export -oriented FDI in emerging or transitioning smaller economies provide some evidence that corporate statutory tax rates do influence FDI in the regional allocation of inflows.
-Other economic and cost factors equal, lower tax rates relative to regional competitors for FDI may enhance a country's attractiveness.
 Both countries since their economic liberalization and membership in the EU have significantly reduced their corporate tax rates.
-Perhaps, examining the FDI experience of Ireland after lowering its corporate tax rate to 10% to 12% influenced their tax policy.
-Hungary in 1993 had a rate of 40% on corporate profits but by 2004, the year of accession to the EU, the tax rate had fallen to 16%, although the global financial crisis and the resulting EU recession and increased public debt in Hungary led to an increase to 19-20% by 2008 (IMF, 2004, 2012).
+Hungary in 1993 had a rate of 40% on corporate profits but by 2004, the year of accession to the EU, the tax rate had fallen to 16%, although the global financial crisis and the resulting EU recession and increased public debt in Hungary led to an increase to 19-20% by 2008 (IMF, 2004, 2012)